Symposium Home | Program | Speakers | Spotlights | Getting Here | REGISTER

 Gregg Stevens is a health sciences librarian at Stony Brook University.
 He is the liaison to the university’s School of Nursing and its new School of Pharmacy.
 His research interests include healthcare education and the use of medical and drug information to improve patient outcomes and reduce health disparities.

 Leslie Ward is the Emerging Technologies and Digital Scholarship Librarian at Queensborough Community College, of the City University of New York.
 She received her MS in Library and Information Science from Simmons College and her MA in the History of Medicine from Oxford Brookes University.
 In her role at QCC, Leslie works to provide access to technology for teaching and learning, specializing in digital media searching and management, copyright, accessibility, and open access.
 Leslie has presented on open educational resources and online learning in community colleges as well as in her academic specialty, the intersection of mental illness, crime, and experience in the 19th century.

 Darren Chase is Head of the Center for Scholarly Communication at Stony Brook University.
-His research interests include open access, crowdfunded research, online learning, digital badging and information literacy.
-Darren has written and presented widely on myriad scholarly publishing topics.
+His research interests include open access, scholarly publishing, somatic learning and information literacy.
+Darren has written and presented widely on myriad scholarly communication topics.
 He spearheaded the development and eventual adoption of the Stony Brook University Open Access Policy, and coordinates the annual Stony Brook University Open Access Symposium.